 An ultraviolet water purifier, this 2.6-ounce gadget can sanitize 1 liter of water in 90 seconds.
 With its easy-to-use push-button start and water-activated light sensors, you cannot go wrong.
 With a rechargeable battery via included USB cable, you can purify 20 liters per full charge.
 On the other hand, it is on the wider side, meaning it isn’t very convenient to fit into water bottles.
 For that reason, glasses or wider-mouthed containers would work better.

 Katadyn Vario Microfilter

-This multi-stage filtration system features a pump which allows you to pump (rather than suck like with a straw) through its filters into a bottle.
+This multi-stage filtration system features a pump that allows you to pump (rather than suck like with a straw) through its filters into a bottle.
 At 15 ounces and nearly 7 inches, this is similar in size to a small water bottle.
 The catch is that you need to bring along a bottle, too.
 Unless you are running with a pack, this system could prove too big for trail runs.
 Still, it is a great system to purify water outdoors with glass fiber filtration and a ceramic prefilter.
 Nonetheless, it can filter up to 2 quarts of water per minute.

 |Multi-stage filtration||Not compact|

 |Includes activated carbon for taste||Weak nozzle often breaks|